 Studies have shown that fresh flowers in your office or home can:

 In addition to the many benefits of having a display of fresh corporate flowers at reception, on your desk or in the boardroom, a vase of fresh flowers can brighten up a room, they smell great and look beautiful.
-The only problem is they only last for so long, so how do you keep flowers fresh longer?
+The only problem is they only last for so long, so how do you keep flowers fresh for longer?
 Don't sweat it!
 We’ve put together a few tips to help you prolong the life of your flowers.
-Here are our best tips on how to keep flowers fresh longer.
+Here are our best tips on how to keep your cut flowers fresh.

 Get it delivered first thing in the morning, so they’re looking their best when your office opens.
 If your business is open from Monday to Friday, make sure your flowers are delivered first thing Monday morning to energise staff and clients when they walk into your reception.

-If you want your fresh flowers to last, make sure your vase is clean!
+If you want your fresh flowers to last for days, make sure your vase is clean!
 Bacteria can grow at amazing rates and they can live on for months even in a dry vase.
 It’s important to clean your vase properly before adding the flowers, otherwise the micro-organisms will kill your flowers faster.

 The best way to clean your vase is with warm water and washing detergent.
 Scrub the inside, rinse it thoroughly and dry it before putting new flowers into the vase.

 Photo credit: Jannoon028 – Freepik

 Replace the water every second day to keep it clean, fresh and healthy.
-Otherwise, bacteria will form and grow, and reduce the lifespan of your office flowers.
-Just as we need clean, sanitary water to stay healthy, so do your flowers.
+Otherwise, micro-organisms will form and grow, and reduce the lifespan of your office flowers.
+Just as we need clean, sanitary water to stay healthy, so do your flowers if you want them to last for days.

 As flowers start to die, they emit a gas that can cause the rest of your flowers to wilt.
 Removing any wilted petals or leaves as they appear will help ensure your flowers last a little longer.
 The same goes for any plants you may have around the office.